 Living in this glorious era of mobile technology, it would be ideal if our technology were set up to help us use our time more efficiently; a tool we control, rather than the other way around (ie. becoming a digital zombie).
-Here are 6 ways to have a more mindful relationship with your smartphone:
+Here are 5 ways to have a more mindful relationship with your iphone:

 1. Create a Minimalist Home Screen

 Think about the wave of messages, alerts, and notifications you are greeted with when you unlock your iPhone.
 Rather than opening your phone to a bombardment of notifications, why not create a clutter-free space in which you encounter only the things you need?
 You can do this by tactfully organizing your home screen.